The Questionnaire: Jon Leese-Pomfret

 What would most improve your life?
-A cleaner.

 What was the first music video you worked on - and what were you doing on that job?
 Assisted on various promos back in the day.
 The one I remember though is Ryan Hope’s White Light for George Michael.
 The one with the zebra.

 Favourite job of the past 12 months?
 There’s no one particular job.
 Every day is different and I love the variation the role brings.

 What’s the next Big Thing you’re working on?
 We’ve hit the ground running here at Four Walls and there’s a number of exciting projects on the horizon.